 Overall, PFAG members will be given an opportunity to be part of a meaningful change and contribute as well as to provide PHCC with a fresh perspective on problems and create innovative solutions.

 As one of the PFAG members, you will be invited to join PHCC team members to participate in different committee meetings and be involved in PHCC’s decision-making process that will directly or indirectly impact clients and families in PHCC.
-This group will serve as a platform for you not only to share your perspectives but also to discuss issues and concerns identified from your experience at PHCC, improvement suggestions etc. through your participation in multiple PHCC committees.
+This group will serve as a platform for you not only to share your perspectives but also to discuss issues and concerns identified from your experience at PHCC, suggesting improvement, etc. through your participation in multiple PHCC committees.

 The PFAG will meet once every three months for one to two hours.
 The timing of the meetings will be agreed on with the members to ensure choosing a timing that suits the majority of the PFAG members.